 3. No refunds or exchanges except as provided in the Live Performance Australia Code of Practice for the Ticketing of Live Entertainment in Australia (liveperformance.com.au)

 4. Ticket exchanges are subject to availability and will be undertaken in accordance with the current terms specified by the exchange service.

-5. A booking fee of $7.50 applies per transaction for all online and telephone bookings of 2017 events, regardless of the number of tickets or events purchased simultaneously.
+5. A booking fee of $7.50 applies per transaction for all online and phone bookings, regardless of the number of tickets or events purchased simultaneously.
 Please see aco.com.au/bookinginformation for more details.